 Sexually, Malagasy society is fairly liberated.
 Women can dress quite provocatively, and they can be quite forward with sexual advances to men, including foreigners.
 Prostitution is rampant in a number of areas, and travellers should be aware that sex tourism is heavily punished.

 Most Malagasies bemoan the fact that their country, despite having so much going for it, has failed to develop economically.
 Political instability and economic mismanagement are primarily to blame.
 Madagascar therefore remains one of the world’s poorest countries.
-It ranked 155 out of 187 countries in the 2014 Human Development Index of the UN Development Programme (UNDP).
-Its GDP in 2014 was US$10.6 billion (138 out of 194 countries on the World Bank’s ranking), lower than that of Afghanistan, Chad and Yemen.
+It ranked 161 out of 189 countries in the 2018 Human Development Index of the UN Development Program (UNDP).
+Its GDP in 2018 was US$12.1 billion (136 out of 205 countries on the World Bank’s ranking), lower than that of Afghanistan, Armenia and Yemen.

 Madagascar’s economy is mainly subsistence agriculture, with rice, cassava, bananas and maize as the main food crops.
-The principal cash crops are coffee, vanilla, lychee, cloves and cocoa, with coffee and vanilla earning a substantial percentage of foreign exchange.
+The principal cash crops are vanilla, lychee, cloves and cocoa, with vanilla earning a substantial percentage of foreign exchange.
 Madagascar also exports nickel, cobalt and ilmenite (titanium ore) from two large-scale mining projects (one in Fort Dauphin in the south, the other in Ambatovy near Moramanga).
-The manufacturing industry represents about 14% of GDP, with food, drink and textiles the main sectors.
+The manufacturing industry is experiencing strong growth, with textile and seafood processing leading the charge.

-The EU is Madagascar's most important trading partner: it generates 80% of its tourism earnings, receives 50% of Malagasy exports and represents about 15% of foreign direct investment (FDI) in the country.
-As in many parts of Africa, China is becoming an increasingly important trading partner – in a 2015 survey by Afrobarometer, 27% of Malagasies said China was the country with the greatest influence over Madagascar, second only to France (42%).
+Although the EU is one of Madagascar's most important trading partners, China is becoming increasingly important: in a 2016 survey by Afrobarometer, 27% of Malagasies said China was the country with the greatest influence over Madagascar, second only to France (42%).

 Urban & Rural Life

 Any visitor to Madagascar will notice the huge disparities in development between rural and urban areas.
-This is due to several factors: physical isolation (road density in Madagascar is just nine kilometres per 1000 sq km, against an average of 35 kilometres per 1000 sq km in sub-Saharan Africa, and the roads that do exist are in poor condition); climate (the southern half of the country is arid and the east coast is prone to cyclones and floods, both of which affect agricultural productivity); and access to electricity (57.6% in urban areas, but just 4.7% in rural areas), which is essential for business activity.
-All in all, rural areas represent two-thirds of the population, but only contribute 26% of GDP.
+This is due to several factors: physical isolation (road density in Madagascar is just 5.4km per 100 sq km, which is low: Zambia for instance has 6.9km per 100 sq km and Kenya 28.4km per 100 sq km, and the roads that do exist are in poor condition); climate (the southern half of the country is arid and the east coast is prone to cyclones and floods, both of which affect agricultural productivity); and access to electricity (13%, one of the lowest in Africa), which is essential for business activity.
+All in all, agriculture is the livelihood for 80% of the population but contributes less than 20% of GDP.
+This explains why poverty (defined as people living under $1.90 a day) has shifted so little: it inched back from 77.7% in 2014 to 75.1% in 2018.

-On virtually every indicator (schooling, access to water and sanitation, malnutrition etc) rural populations fare worse than their urban counterparts.
-Surveys have found that poverty is not only more generalised in rural areas, it's also deeper, with people facing chronic and severe malnutrition.
-Child labour is also more prevalent, with nearly a quarter of children aged five to 17 classed as economically active in rural areas.
+On virtually every indicator (schooling, access to water and sanitation, malnutrition etc), rural populations fare worse than their urban counterparts.
+Surveys have found that poverty is not only more generalised in rural areas, it's also deeper, with people facing chronic and severe malnutrition: 49% of children under the age of five suffer from stunting (impaired growth and development due to poor nutrition), one of the highest rate in the world.

 Malagasies love watching international football (soccer; the English Premier League, in particular) and rugby (the French and European leagues, notably).
-For all this enthusiasm, however, the national football and rugby teams have yet to make a splash on the international stage.
+National team Les Barea took part in its first African Cup of Nations in 2019, where it made it to the quarter finals and got a hero's welcome for its performance.

-Where Malagasies punch above their weight is in the rather niche sport of pétanque, a form of boule (played with metal balls on dirt ground).
-A French import, it’s become a case of the student outdoing (or certainly equalling) the master: Madagascar won the Pétanque World Championship in 1999, it was vice-world champion in 2010 and 2012 and Africa champion in 2011.
-Madagascar has also won numerous international opens, so don’t be surprised to see the game played up and down the country, on the beach, in village squares, or wherever there is a flat enough bit of ground.
+Where Malagasies punch above their weight is in the rather niche sport of pétanque (played with metal balls on dirt ground).
+A French import, it’s become a case of the student outdoing (or certainly equalling) the master: Madagascar won the Pétanque World Championship in 1999 and 2016 and has won numerous international opens, so don’t be surprised to see the game played up and down the country, on the beach, in village squares, or wherever there is a flat enough bit of ground.

 Fady is the name given to local taboos designed to respect the ancestors.
 Fady can take innumerable forms and vary widely from village to village.
 It may be fady to whistle on a particular stretch of beach, to walk past a sacred tree, to eat pork, or to swim in a certain river.